moodlebox/moodlebox.net/content/en/help/remote-shell/index.md

 Raspberry Pi Connect signs communication with your MoodleBox serial number.
 Moving your SD card between MoodleBox's will sign you out.
 {{< /notice >}}

-Now that your MoodleBox appears on your Connect dashboard, you can access your Raspberry Pi from anywhere using only a browser.
+Now that your MoodleBox appears on your Connect dashboard, you can access it from anywhere using only a browser.

 #### Access your MoodleBox via remote shell